 Glossary of Commonly Used Walking Terms

 Active frontage.
 This is a street that is interesting to walk along.
 This can include regular doors or windows and other points of interest like cafés, garden beds, and seating.
 People prefer to walk in these areas, rather than long, blank and boring walls (passive frontages).
+It is not easy to improve a blank wall, but planting or a mural can help.

 Active transport.
 This term covers mainly walking and riding bikes, but also includes devices like skateboards, mobility scooters, scooters and e-mobility devices such as electric scooters.